-Strattera is a relatively new medication that came out in 2002, with its generic version having been introduced in 2017.
+For ADHD, Strattera is a relatively new medication that came out in 2002, with its generic version having been introduced in 2017.
 It is only approved by the FDA for the treatment of ADHD and nothing else.
-It is also considered a safe and effective medication, controlling ADHD in some patients as better as stimulant medications with fewer side effects.
+It is also considered a safe and effective medication, controlling ADHD in some patients as effectively as stimulant medications but with fewer side effects.

-Even so, it is important to understand how Strattera works and the potential risks it comes with.
-For one thing, Strattera works by blocking the brain from reabsorbing neurotransmitters serotonin and norepinephrine to help regulate mood and behavior associated with ADHD symptoms.
+By blocking the reuptake of norepinephrine, Strattera increases its availability in the brain.
+This helps to improve mood and behavior symptoms associated with ADHD.
 As a result, the individual may experience improved concentration, longer periods of focus, and a decrease in impulse and hyperactive behavior.

 Strattera Withdrawal Symptoms

-Because Strattera is not a central nervous stimulant like other ADHD medications, it does not produce severe withdrawal symptoms.
-This is because instead of impacting dopamine or serotonin, Strattera specifically affects the norepinephrine neurotransmitter.
-Therefore, withdrawals are much less severe than those of stimulant medications.
+Because Strattera is not a central nervous stimulant like other ADHD medications, it does not produce severe withdrawal symptoms, mainly because it affects the norepinephrine neurotransmitter instead of dopamine or serotonin.
+Therefore, Strattera withdrawals are much less severe than those of stimulant medications.

-Therefore, withdrawal from Strattera is unlikely to occur as withdrawal would with medications that impact neurotransmitters like dopamine and serotonin.
-Additionally, a crash is often associated with ADHD medication withdrawal, but this symptom also does not apply to Strattera.
+Withdrawal from Strattera is unlikely to occur as it would with medications that impact neurotransmitters like dopamine and serotonin.
+Additionally, while it’s common for individuals taking ADHD medications like Ritalin and Adderall to experience a “crash” when effects wear off, this symptom does not apply to Strattera use.

-Strattera, on the other hand, is a non-stimulant medication, meaning it does not impact dopamine in the same way.
-Norepinephrine has lesser effects on attention and mood, and since this medication is not as severe on the CNS as other stimulants, it does not cause a crash.
+Strattera, on the other hand, is a non-stimulant medication, meaning it does not impact dopamine in the same way that other ADHD medications do.
+The chemical it targets – norepinephrine – has lesser effects on attention and mood and is not as severe on the CNS as other stimulants.

-So, how long do Strattera withdrawal symptoms last?
-In most cases, Strattera experiences very minimal withdrawal symptoms, if they experience any.
+In most cases, individuals who stop taking Strattera experience very minimal withdrawal symptoms, if they experience any.
 This is because Strattera specifically affects norepinephrine – as we mentioned – and these types of medications usually do not produce severe withdrawals.